Wavelet compressed, modified Hilbert transform in the space-time discretization of the heat equation: Conclusion and further directions

 \section{Conclusion and further directions}

 We proposed and analyzed a class of variational space-time discretizations for initial-boundary value problems of linear, parabolic evolution equations, with finite time horizon $0<T<\infty$.
 As in \cite{PSZ23,SteinbachZankETNA2020}, the space-time Galerkin algorithm is based on combining the classical variational formulation in the spatial variable, combined with a new, $H^{1/2}_{0,}(0,T)$-coercive variational formulation of the first-order evolution operator $\partial_t$.
 Whereas in \cite{PSZ23}, we leveraged the \emph{analytic semigroup property} of the parabolic solution operator by exponentially convergent temporal Petrov--Galerkin discretizations, we focus in the present work on settings with solutions of low temporal regularity.
 These typically arise in pathwise discretizations of linear, parabolic stochastic PDEs which are driven by noises of low pathwise temporal regularity, such as cylindrical Wiener processes.
-Here, low time-regularity of pathwise solutions obstructs the exponential convergence of $hp$-time discretizations of \cite{PSZ23}.
+For such PDEs, low temporal regularity obstructs exponential convergence of $hp$-time discretizations of \cite{PSZ23}.
 Time-adaptive schemes are likewise not offering substantial savings, as typically the temporal singular support of pathwise solutions is dense in $(0,T)$.
 Accordingly, low-order, non-adaptive discretizations in $(0,T)$ afford optimal convergence rates.
 Furthermore, \emph{multilevel space-time discretization} is desirable in connection with so-called multilevel Monte-Carlo discretizations of such stochastic PDEs.

-Stability of the continuous variational formulation in the finite time case and of its Galerkin discretization is based on an explicit, linear and nonlocal operator, a modified Hilbert transform, introduced first in \cite{SteinbachZankETNA2020}.
-Upon (Petrov--)Galerkin discretization with finite-dimensional spaces of Lagrangian finite element functions of degree $p_t\geq 1$ and of dimension $N_t$ in $(0,T)$, the evolution operator induces fully populated matrices, i.e.\ a complexity $O(N_t^2)$ of memory and work for the time-derivative.
-Similar to \cite{RStvWJW22}, where stability was ensured by an adaptive wavelet algorithm, we use suitable biorthogonal spline-wavelet bases in $(0,T)$ and standard Lagrangian finite element spaces in the physical domain $\domain$.